yazanelmasri/Django-Titans/README.md

 ## User Stories

-### Epic: Registration/Login
 - Given I am a new user, I should be able to create an account with my email and password.
 - Given I am a returning user, I should be able to log in with my email and password.

-### Epic: Search for Services
 - Given I am logged in, I should be able to search for specific car services (e.g., oil change, brake repair).
 - I should be able to filter service providers based on location, ratings, and availability.

-### Epic: Select a Service Provider
 - Given I have searched for a service, I should see a list of available service providers.
-- I should be able to view detailed information about each provider, including ratings, reviews, and available time slots.
+*- I should be able to view detailed information about each provider, including ratings, reviews, and available time slots.

-### Epic: Book a Service
 - Given I have selected a service provider, I should be able to choose a convenient date and time for the service.
 - I should be able to provide any necessary details about my car and the service required.

-### Epic: Payment
-- Given I have selected a service and a time slot, I should be able to proceed to payment.
-- I should be able to choose from multiple secure payment options (e.g., credit card, PayPal).

-### Epic: Confirmation
-- Given I have completed the payment, I should receive a confirmation email with all the booking details.
 - I should be able to view and manage my upcoming appointments through my account dashboard.
+- As a user, I want to navigate the website easily so that I can find the information I need without difficulty.
+- As a service provider, I want to update the status of a service (e.g., in progress, completed) so that customers are informed about the progress.
+- As a service provider, I want to view upcoming service appointments so that I can plan my schedule.

 ## Scope